Jakub Jirsk - Fotolia

 Berquist also uses risk analytics to manage foreign currency risk for TIBCO, which is an international company, as well as risks connected to managing cash.

 "Every month I close the books, I get all my actuals and I export them all into my data warehouse and I load up my dashboards.
 I happen to use TIBCO Spotfire [business intelligence software], but you can load them up in any risk analytics tool," he said.
 "Then I review where we stand on everything that has happened so far.
 Are expenses in line?
 Where does our revenue stand?
 What happened with currency?
 What happened with cash?
 How does the balance sheet look?
-That's the first part of the problem."
+That's the part of the problem."

 The second part is forecasting what will happen with TIBCO's expenses, which helps Berquist ensure that the company is going to generate sufficient cash to avoid violating covenants and mitigate the effects of offshore currency fluctuations.